-Invokes the VAX MACRO assembler to assemble one or more assembly language source files (the default on VAX) or invokes the MACRO-32 compiler for OpenVMS Alpha to compile VAX assembly language source files into native OpenVMS Alpha object code (the default on Alpha).
+By default on OpenVMS VAX, invokes the VAX MACRO assembler to assemble one or more assembly language source files.
+By default on OpenVMS Alpha and OpenVMS I64, invokes the MACRO compiler for OpenVMS Systems to compile VAX assembly language source files into native OpenVMS Alpha or OpenVMS I64 object code.